-Hernan is also leader of Bain's Strategy, Organizational, and Performance Improvement Practices and specializes in corporate transformations, full potential programs, operational turnarounds, and scale change efforts.
-He has completed over 100 assignments across a number of sectors, including airlines, retail, healthcare, consumer and industrial products and services, distribution, and telecommunications.
+Hernan specializes in corporate transformations, full potential programs, operational turnarounds, and scale change efforts.
+He has completed over 100 assignments across a number of sectors, including airlines, consumer products and retail, healthcare, industrial products and services, distribution, and telecommunications.

 Prior to joining Bain, Hernan was a faculty member in economics at INCAE, a business school in Latin America.
 In addition, he was a principal at a consulting firm serving banks and other financial institutions in Latin America.